marsroscope/hugo-academic/content/event/example/index.md

   country: Germany

 summary: Invited talk at CHI 2023 conference as one of the authors of a published work.
-abstract: 'Our paper proposes a novel approach to task assignment in human-AI cooperation, utilizing the capability aware shared mental model with the unified form of tuples to represent task specific capabilities of both human and AI.
-Results from our user study show that this approach improves accuracy and time efficiency while facilitating better understanding of each team member's capabilities.'
+abstract: 'Our paper proposes a novel approach to task assignment in human-AI cooperation, utilizing the capability-aware shared mental model with the unified form of tuples to represent task-specific capabilities of both human and AI.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.